-This paper presents a comprehensive empirical study of the semiparametric estimation of consumption based equivalence scales.
-Equivalence scales for Germany are estimated by applying Wilke's (2003) estimator for the extended partially linear model suggested by Blundell et al. (1998) to cross section EVS survey data for 1998 with almost 50.000 observations.
-The model identifies the equivalence scales from the nonlinearities in the expenditure shares of the households.
+This paper presents a comprehensive empirical study on the semiparametric estimation of consumption-based equivalence scales.
+Equivalence scales for Germany are estimated by applying Wilke's (2003) estimator for the extended partially linear model suggested by Blundell et al. (1998) to cross-section EVS survey data for 1998 with almost 50.000 observations.
+The model identifies the equivalence scales from the nonlinearities in households' expenditure shares.
 The econometric framework accounts for that by keeping the expenditures shares nonparametric.
-It appears that this is important because a comparison with a parametric estimator reveals rather systematic differences in the results.
-For estimation purposes the data is segmented into homogenous groups of households according to the employment status of the household head or the level of net household income.
-The curse of dimensionality, heterogeneity with respect to ignored variables and the demanding computational approach are drawbacks in the adopted framework.
-However, it is found that estimated consumption based equivalence scales are weakly below the equivalence scales of the German social benefits system.
-In some cases the estimates appear to be precise and in other cases they suffer from large standard errors.
-In these cases the composition of the household groups compared differ considerably, which probably have an impact on the estimation results.
-Another source of bias maybe the measurement error due to the commodity aggregation and due to the misreporting behavior of the interviewed households.
-Moreover several assumptions of the underlying economic theory are hardly verified in an application.

-The assumption of independence of the base utility is not formally checked but the estimated equivalence scales appear to be weakly higher for low income households.
-The adoption of a more general model structure that incorporates dynamic consumer theory may also have an impact on the results.
-These are several reasons why it is difficult to infer policy recommendations from the results.
+This appears to be important because a comparison with a parametric benchmark estimator reveals rather systematic differences in the results.
+For estimation purposes, the data is segmented into homogenous groups of households according to the household head's employment status or net household income.
+The curse of dimensionality, heterogeneity with respect to ignored variables and the demanding computational approach are drawbacks in the framework adopted by this study.
+However, it is found that estimated consumption-based equivalence scales are weakly below the equivalence scales used by the German social benefits system.
+In some cases, estimates appear to be precise and in other cases they suffer from large standard errors.
+In these cases, the household groups compared differ considerably in their composition which probably has an impact on the estimation results.
+Another source of bias may be the measurement error due to commodity aggregation and misreporting of behaviour shown by the households interviewed.
+Moreover, several assumptions of the underlying economic theory are hardly verified in an application.
+The adoption of a more general model structure that incorporates dynamic consumer theory may also have an impact on results.
+These are several reasons why it is difficult to derive policy recommendations.
 However, most of these weaknesses apply to a broad range of contributions in this research field.

-The estimation results do not provide indications that on average the costs for additional persons in a household are not at least covered by the standard rates of German social benefits.
-In the light of recent decisions of the Federal Constitutional Court (Bundesverfassungsgericht) concerning the costs of children and growing discussion of demographic transitions in Germany, it is not apparent from the estimation results that equivalence scales need to be increased for households with children.
-Before attempting to infer policy recommendations from this class of models, the assumption that equivalence scales do not depend on household income should be solved.
-The results of this paper give indications for an income pattern but they lack of statistical significance.
-Moreover, some readjustments in the model specification may help to overcome the evident sample selection issues in the first child case and they may help reduce the noise in the data.
-Conditioning on the type of region (urban, rural etc.), where the respective household stays, or on west and east Germany did not improve the model fit and did not yield clear result patterns.
-This has already been checked by the author.
+The estimation results do not provide indications that on average the standard rates of German social benefits do not at least cover the costs of additional persons in a household.
+In the light of recent decisions of the Federal Constitutional Court (Bundesverfassungsgericht) concerning the costs of children and increasing discussion about demographic transitions in Germany, it is not apparent from the estimation results that equivalence scales need to be increased for households with children.
+Before attempting to infer more precise policy recommendations from this class of models, an answer to the assumption that equivalence scales do not depend on household income should be found.
+The results of this paper point to an income pattern but they lack of statistical significance.
+Moreover, improving the model specification may help to overcome the evident sample selection issues in the first child case and they may help to reduce the noise in the data.
+Conditioning on the type of region of residence (urban, rural, etc.) or on the geographical factors West and East Germany did not improve the model fit, nor did it yield clear result patterns.
+We have already examined this issue.
 While segmenting the data we are directly faced with the curse of dimensionality, i.e. the problem of running into data cells with low frequency.
-An extension to an estimation framework that overcomes some of these difficulties and that in addition accounts for endogeneity is therefore desirable.
-The recent paper by Blundell, Chen and Kristensen (2003) provides some interesting developments which may contribute soon to the applied literature.
+It is therefore desirable to extend the approach to an estimation framework that overcomes some of these difficulties and, in addition, accounts for the endogeneity of household expenditure.
+The recent paper by Blundell, Chen and Kristensen (2003) presents some interesting developments that may soon contribute to the literature applied in this field.